mohitxya/Nand2Tetris/README.md

 This is a toy implementation of the famous 'Hack' computer from Shimon Schocken and Noam Nisan's famous course "Nand to Tetris".

 The project is divided into 12 weeks.
-Each week moves up by some degree of abstraction:
+Each week moves up by a certain level f abstraction:

 - Week-1: Boolean Logic
 - Week-2: Boolean Arithmetic